gabrielmariense/hash-pipeline-cracker/README_EN.md

 ## 👤 Author

-Developed by **Gabriel**, focused on studies in **pentesting, CTFs, and offensive security**, with emphasis on real-world hash and encoding chains.
+Developed by **Gabriel Mariense**, focused on studies in **pentesting, CTFs, and offensive security**, with emphasis on real-world hash and encoding chains.